Shadow and deflection angle of rotating black hole in asymptotically safe gravity: Null geodesics around rotating ASG black holes

-with a separable Carter constant $\mathcal{K}$.
-These equations completely define the photon geodesics in the spacetime of rotating black hole in ASG.
-Since the metric (\ref{RotMet}) is asymptotically flat at $(r\rightarrow \infty)$, therefore the null geodesics will be a straight line at spatial infinity.
-In order to study the general photon orbits we define two dimensionless quantities or impact parameters in terms of constants of motion as $\xi=\mathcal{L}/\mathcal{E}$ and $\eta=\mathcal{K}/\mathcal{E}^2$.
-From the radial equation of motion (\ref{r}) we can rewrite the function $\mathcal{R}(r)$ for photon case and also in terms of impact parameters $\eta$ and $\xi$ in the following way
+with the separable Carter constant $\mathcal{K}$.
+Equation.~(\ref{tuch})-(\ref{phiuch}) completely define the photon geodesics around the rotating ASG black holes.
+Next, we define two dimensionless impact parameters in terms of constants of motion as $\xi=\mathcal{L}/\mathcal{E}$ and $\eta=\mathcal{K}/\mathcal{E}^2$.
+From the radial equation of motion (\ref{r}) we can rewrite the function $\mathcal{R}(r)$ for photon case in terms of these impact parameters as